 To help prevent your profile and personal information from being viewed by non-logged persons, you first will be required to sign in.
-You always have the ability to view or edit your personal information online when you login into your account.
+You always can view or edit your personal information online when you login into your account.

 Yes, we use “cookies,” which are small text files stored on your device, to help operate the sites and collect information about online activity.
 The text in a cookie often consists of a string of numbers and letters that uniquely identifies your computer, but it may contain other information as well.
-Service provider transfers cookies into your computer’s hard drive through your Web browser (if you allow) that enables the sites or service providers systems to recognize your browser and capture and remember certain information.
+The service provider transfers cookies into your computer’s hard drive through your Web browser (if you allow) enabling the sites or service providers' systems to recognize your browser and capture and remember certain information.

 How to Control Cookies